preciofishbone/OmniaDocsG2/working-with-processes/authoring-processes/working-with-drafts/delete-a-draft-process/index.rst

 Delete a draft process
 =======================

+**Important!** When you delete a draft process there is no way of retrieving it, so make sure you delete the right process!

 If you need to delete a draft process, do the following:

 1. Select the process in the list.